MG Software.

 Frequently asked questions

-GPT (OpenAI), Claude (Anthropic), and Gemini (Google) are all LLM families, but they differ in architectural choices, training data, and alignment approaches.
-Claude is known for safety and long context, GPT for broad capabilities, and Gemini for multimodal processing and Google integration.
-In practice, businesses often choose based on specific use cases, API costs, and data privacy requirements.
+GPT (OpenAI), Claude (Anthropic), and Gemini (Google) are LLM families that differ in architectural choices, training data, and alignment methods.
+Claude distinguishes itself through safety emphasis and very long context windows.
+GPT is known for broad versatility and an extensive ecosystem of integrations.
+Gemini excels at multimodal processing and deep Google product integration.
+Businesses typically choose based on specific use cases, API pricing, context length, and data privacy requirements.

-Yes, open-source models like Llama 4 and Mistral Large can be deployed locally.
-This does require significant GPU capacity.
-Quantization techniques (such as GPTQ and AWQ) allow models to run on less powerful hardware with acceptable quality loss.
-For many companies, a hybrid approach is ideal: APIs for general tasks and local models for sensitive data.
+Yes, open-source models like Llama 4 and Mistral Large can be deployed locally for maximum data control.
+Significant GPU capacity is required, however.
+Quantization techniques such as GPTQ and AWQ enable models to run on less powerful hardware with acceptable quality trade-offs.
+For many organizations, a hybrid approach works best: cloud APIs for non-sensitive tasks and locally deployed models for confidential data and compliance-sensitive processes.

 Related articles